exo-addons/cloud-drive-extension/README.md

 Getting started
 ===============

-Cloud Drive add-on binaries can be downloaded from [eXo Add-ons on SourceForge](http://sourceforge.net/projects/exo/files/Addons/Cloud%20Drive/) or build from sources.
+Cloud Drive add-on can be installed from Add-ons catalog.
+Older binaries can be downloaded from [eXo Add-ons on SourceForge](http://sourceforge.net/projects/exo/files/Addons/Cloud%20Drive/) or build from sources.

 Build from sources